Dapo Afolayan: Bolton Wanderers

 Afolayan moved on loan to Bolton Wanderers on 1 February 2021.
 Bolton had the option to make the deal permanent at the end of his loan.

 His debut came on 9 February, when he came on as a substitute for Lloyd Isgrove in a 1–1 draw against Morecambe.
 His first start came four days later in a 1–0 win against Stevenage.
 He scored his first goal for Bolton on the final day of the season, scoring Bolton's second goal in a 4–1 win against Crawley Town, the win confirming Bolton's promotion to League One.

 On 27 May 2021, Afolayan signed a permanent three-year contract with Bolton, after Bolton activated the option clause in the loan agreement.

 Afolayan started off the 2021–22 EFL League One campaign in excellent form, scoring six goals in the opening eleven games and was voted as Bolton's Player of the Month for both August and September 2021.
 He finished the season with 14 goals, making him Bolton's leading scorer, and he was voted as the club's Player of the Year for the 2021–22 season.

 The 2022–2023 season saw Bolton change formation.
 In addition to that, as well as new signings playing well, his playing time became limited with Bolton trying to play him in various different positions to no avail.
 As a result, in January 2023, Afolayan was the subject of transfer bids from multiple clubs, with it being confirmed that Afolayan would leave the club and they would be able to cope without him.

 FC St. Pauli

 On 19 January 2023, Afolayan signed for 2.
 Bundesliga side FC St. Pauli after originally having three bids rejected by Bolton Wanderers, their fourth bid finally meeting Bolton's valuation.
 The fee was undisclosed, though The Bolton News reported it was around £500,000.
+On 12 May 2024, he scored a brace in a 3–1 win over VfL Osnabrück, which secured promotion of his club to the Bundesliga for the first time since 2010–11.